Unveiling and quantifying the topology-dependent pre-melting of nanoparticles: Introduction

 \section{Introduction}

-Nanoparticles are essential components in a wide variety of fields including alloys, catalysis, electronic, optical, and magnetic materials, as well as medical applications and cosmetics.
-Their high surface-to-volume ratio imparts unique properties such as size-dependent optical and magnetic properties \cite{magnetic-np}, increased hardness \cite{hardness}, and melting point depression \cite{mp-depression, mpnp-exp}.
-The latter is described by the Gibbs-Thomson relation \cite{mpnp-exp, CoP}, which states that the melting point of a spherical nanoparticle is proportional to $N^{-\frac{1}{3}}$, where $N$ is the number of atoms.
+Nanoparticles are essential components across a wide range of fields, including alloys, catalysis, electronics, optics, and magnetic materials, as well as medical and cosmetic applications.
+Their high surface-to-volume ratio imparts unique size-dependent properties, such as tunable optical and magnetic responses \cite{magnetic-np}, increased hardness \cite{hardness}, and melting point depression \cite{mp-depression, mpnp-exp}.
+The latter is described by the classical Gibbs--Thomson relation \cite{mpnp-exp, CoP}, which predicts that the melting point of a spherical nanoparticle scales as $N^{-1/3}$, where $N$ is the number of atoms.

 The melting behavior of nanoparticles has been extensively studied, beginning with the pioneering work of Pawlow in 1909, who assumed a global transformation characterized by a single transition temperature \cite{Pawlow}.
 In 1924, Tammann and Hüttig were the first to suggest that melting was a surface phenomenon \cite{tammann}.
-They introduced approximate temperatures at which bulk (Tammann) and surface (Hüttig) atoms begin to diffuse in a solid material with melting temperature $T_M$, expressed as $T_{\text{Tammann}} = 0.5 \times T_M$ and $T_{\text{Hüttig}} = 0.3\times T_M$, respectively.
-Later, in 1948, Reiss and Wilson proposed a model where a thin liquid layer forms at the nanoparticle surface at lower temperatures and persists until complete melting \cite{Reiss-Wilson}.
-In 1977, Couchman and Jesser introduced a model where this liquid layer grows inward toward the core \cite{Couchman-Jesser}.
-A key prediction is that, as the particle size decreases, the melting transition becomes slightly less sharp, although it remains extremely sharp even for very small particles (broadening by less than about 1~K).
-Subsequent experimental and theoretical studies have confirmed that nanoparticle melting is governed by surface pre-melting \cite{mpnp-exp, mp-depression, np-melting-1-surf, np-melting-2-surf, np-melting-3-surf}.
+They introduced approximate temperatures at which bulk (Tammann) and surface (Hüttig) atoms begin to diffuse in a solid material with melting temperature $T_{m,\infty}$, expressed as $T_{\text{Tammann}} = 0.5 \times T_{m,\infty}$ and $T_{\text{Hüttig}} = 0.3\times T_{m,\infty}$, respectively.
+Later, in 1948, Reiss and Wilson proposed a model in which a thin liquid layer forms on the surface of the nanoparticle at lower temperatures and persists until complete melting \cite{Reiss-Wilson}.
+In 1977, Couchman and Jesser introduced a model in which this liquid layer grows inward toward the core \cite{Couchman-Jesser}.
+Subsequent experimental and theoretical studies have confirmed that nanoparticle melting is governed by surface premelting \cite{mpnp-exp, mp-depression, np-melting-1-surf, np-melting-2-surf, np-melting-3-surf}.